DuheeH/Automate-DevEnv-AWS/README.md

 This project was based off of a freeCodeCamp.org project!
 - https://www.youtube.com/watch?v=iRaai1IBlB0

-I also relied heavily on the documentation on the Terraform Website
+Documentation on the Terraform Website used for the project.
 - https://registry.terraform.io/providers/hashicorp/aws/latest/docs

 #### Project Key Languages/Technologies: